11/6/2024

 Gina Wang

 Thank you.
-Since I can only ask one question, I will ask about this UPMO, this continuation of 5051.
+Since I can only ask one question, I will ask about this UTMO discontinuation of 5051.
 So maybe can you give a little bit more color regarding the hypomagnesium?
-Is that the main concern, FDE-raised?
-Can you give a little bit more color at what point that you see more severe cases?
-And also when we took the old data back, the 30 milligram at the 12 weeks was .55% protein expression, and at that time you projected it could be over 10% at the 96 weeks.
-Would the protein level is due in line with what you projected, and is mainly is the safety?
+Is that the main concern FDA raised?
+And can you give a little bit more color since, you know, at what point that you see more severe cases?
+And also when we The old data back at the 30 milligram at the 12 weeks was 6.55% protein expression.
+And at that time you project it could be over 10% at 96 weeks with the protein level is still in line with what you projected and is mainly is the safety.
 And are you planning to complete discontinue the PPMO franchise?

 speaker